renatomf/nextjs-nodebase/README.md

 | `db:studio` | Opens Prisma Studio |
 | `inngest:dev` | Runs the background job development server |
 | `dev:all` | Runs the app and background job server together |

-## Deployment

-The easiest way to deploy this app is with [Vercel](https://vercel.com).
-Background workflow executions require a background job runner (self-hosted or cloud-hosted) to be configured alongside the deployment, in addition to all required environment variables.

-## License

-Specify a license here (e.g. MIT) if you want the project to be reusable by others.